ramalho/calendar.js/README.md

     29 | 30 | 31 |  1 |  2 |  3 |  4

-The `monthDays` function calls `monthDates` passing a simple function which returns the day number from a date, or zero if the date does not belong to the month.
+The `monthDays` function calls `monthDates` passing a simple function which returns the day number for a date, or `0` if the date does not belong to the month.

     > cal = new Calendar(1);               // weeks starting on Monday